 The television showed nothing but news of Fidel’s death.
 It was exciting for me at first, but even Alejandro’s parents abandoned the plastic rocking chairs in front of the television after awhile.
 Both went back outside to feed the chickens and repaint the house.
 His mom said she just wanted to watch a movie, but regular programming was turned off also.
 So I watched the news every night, not by choice, but out of sheer boredom for the next three days.

-The first day after his death the news played black and white footage of Fidel’s untiring revolutionary speech, in which both Alejandro and his dad seemed to have memorized and repeated along with the television.
+The first day after his death the news played black and white footage of Fidel’s untiring revolutionary speech.
+Both Alejandro and his dad seemed to have long ago memorized it and repeated along with the television.
 It frightened me a bit.
 On one hand, it had the air of robotics covered in brainwash, and on the other reminded me of the Pledge of Allegiance (although quite a bit longer), equally robotic, but not nearly as scary to my American mind.

 When questioned about wearing a bullet proof vest